zygmuntz/hyperband/README.md

 results = hb.run()
 ```

-Sample output from a run (three configurations tested) using `defs.xt`:
+Here's a sample output from a run (three configurations tested) using `defs.xt`:

 	3 | Tue Feb 28 15:39:54 2017 | best so far: 0.5777 (run 2)